 With increasing automation of medical records and growing use of mobile devices by healthcare providers in medical settings, career opportunities in electronic medical records are increasing.
-Jobs for medical records and health information technicians should increase by 15% between 2014 and 2024, which is double the average growth rate for all occupations nationwide, the U.S. Bureau of Labor Statistics (BLS) reports.
+Jobs for medical records and health information technicians are expected to increase by 11% between 2018 and 2028, which is much faster than the national average growth rate for all occupations nationwide, the U.S. Bureau of Labor Statistics (BLS) reports.

 For career-changers and college students seeking to use their technology skills in a healthcare setting, the field of electronic medical records (EMR) can offer a variety of career opportunities.